haymizrachi/haymizrachi.github.io/_posts/2024-02-01-code-review-like-a-pro.md

 ### Conclusion

+The ideas and techniques presented in this article are just the tip of the iceberg in mastering the profession of the Code Review methodology, and I hope you learn one or two things you didn't knew before.
-I highly recommend the OSWE[^3] course by Offensive Security for those who require additional practice covering all the necessary knowledge to become a master Security Code Reviewer.
+For those who want to take this a step further, I highly recommend the OSWE[^3] course by Offensive Security for those who require additional practice covering all the necessary knowledge to become a master Security Code Reviewer.

 Thank you for reading!